Bedrock-OSS/regolith-filter-resolver/README.md

 | [texture_list](https://github.com/Bedrock-OSS/regolith-filters/tree/HEAD/texture_list) | Automatically creates the `texture_list.json` file, based on the images you've added into your resource pack. |
 | [type_gen](https://github.com/Bedrock-OSS/regolith-filters/tree/HEAD/type_gen) | Generates Files.d.ts file with some relevant constants from the current pack. |
 ## Community Filters

+This list contains filters created by the community.

+> [!WARNING]
+> The filters in this list are not maintained by Bedrock-OSS, use them at your own risk.

 | Filter | Author |  Description |
 | ------ | ------ | ------------ |
 | [bedrock_bundler](https://github.com/bogumidu/regolith-library/tree/HEAD/bedrock_bundler) | bogumidu | Bundles animation_controllers, animations, models and render_controllers into single files. |